GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 **Casting Time**: 2 actions

 **Effect**: You create a tap to access a supernatural source of damaging fluid, producing a jet of acid 15 yards in a line which is .5 feet high and wide.
 Everything in the line is subject to an acid attack, which is resolved in the order of nearest (to point of origin) to farthest.
-This spell can break through intersposing barriers so long as the total thickness is no greater than a number of half feet equal to the spell's tier.
+This spell can break through interposing barriers so long as the total thickness is no greater than a number of half feet equal to the spell's tier.

 If the spell check is a critical success, you may change the effect of a critical hit by this attack to be that of any one exotic damage type.
 Additionally, if the attack would qualify to damage armor, it also inflicts an attack of that type.